rehive/docs-portal/content/building/currency-manager-extension/transaction_flows.md

 When the currency manager receives a debit transaction webhook for a currency it manages, it should try to process the transaction as a withdrawal.
 The flow is as follows:

 1. A pending debit transaction is created on Rehive that includes metadata related to how it can be processed on the third party ledger.
-2. The currency manager extension receives the Rehive webhook.
+2. The currency manager extension receives the Rehive transaction transition webhook.
-3. The currency manager parses the metadata field.
+3. The currency manager looks up the transaction on Rehive and parses the metadata field.
 The metadata could include direct withdrawal instructions or an ID that links to a known external ledger account.
 If the metadata cannot be used, the transaction should be updated to Failed on Rehive by the manager.
 4. The currency manager extension then creates the withdrawal transaction on the third party using the transaction details.
-5. Once the third party ledger confirms the transaction the Rehive transaction should then be marked as Complete.
+5. Once the third party ledger confirms the transaction the Rehive transaction transition should then be approved.

 <img src="/images/withdraw_via_currency_manager.png" alt="Currency manager withdrawal image" width="90%">